chessgames.com

 [what is this?]

 Frederick S. Rhine is User: FSR on chessgames.com.
 The United States Chess Federation awarded him the titles of National Master of chess (1983) and Senior Master of Correspondence Chess (1997).
+In 2024, the ICCF awarded him the Correspondence Chess Master title.
 He was profiled in an article ("Faces Across the Board") in the August 2020 issue of Chess Life magazine.

 Rhine played in the 1997 USCF Absolute Championship (open to the top 13 correspondence players who accept their invitations), scoring 6-6 (+2 =8 -2).
-He is currently playing in the 2023 Absolute Championship (=10 with two games remaining).
-As of August 2022 he was, at 2411, the third highest rated correspondence player in the United States Chess Federation.
-He plays first board for the Rogue Squadron in the Chicago Industrial Chess League.
+He also scored 6-6 (=12), tying for second place, in the 2023 Absolute Championship.
+He is currently playing in the 2024 Absolute Championship, where he expects to score +1 =11, which will probably tie for fourth; and the 2025 Absolute Championship, where he has scored =8 so far.
+As of January 2025 he was, at 2401, the second highest-rated correspondence player in the United States Chess Federation.

-He and chessgames.com co-founder Alberto A Artidiello both attended Lane Technical High School in Chicago until Albert moved away.
+He and chessgames.com co-founder Alberto A Artidiello both attended Lane Technical High School in Chicago until Albert and his family moved to suburbia.
 Rhine was a member of Lane's chess team, which won the Illinois State Championship his junior and senior years, becoming the first team ever to win in consecutive years.
 His teammates included Kenneth Mohr and Christopher Kus.
+Artidiello, Mohr, and Kus all became National Masters.

-Two of his games, F Rhine vs D Sprenkle, 1981 and K Thompson vs F Rhine, 1992, were both published with his notes in Chess Informant, and cited in the Encyclopedia of Chess Openings.
+His games F Rhine vs D Sprenkle, 1981 and K Thompson vs F Rhine, 1992 were both published with his notes in Chess Informant, and cited in the Encyclopedia of Chess Openings.
 Chess Informant's panel of grandmaster judges voted 18.Nxd6! in Rhine-Sprenkle the 8th-9th most important theoretical novelty played in Volume 32 of Chess Informant.
 That game also occupies an entire chapter in all three editions of Beating the Sicilian by John Nunn, and was cited in MCO-13.
 It is game 218 in 1000 TN!!
 The Best Theoretical Novelties (Chess Informant, 2012).

-Rhine has also written extensively for Wikipedia, including authoring "First-move advantage in chess" and "George H. D. Gossip," both of which have been Today's Featured Article, a distinction attained by only about 1 out of every 1,400 Wikipedia articles.
+Rhine has written extensively for Wikipedia, including authoring "First-move advantage in chess" and "George H. D. Gossip," both of which have been Today's Featured Article, a distinction attained by only about 1 out of every 1,400 Wikipedia articles.
 Two studies he composed have been published in "Benko's Bafflers" in Chess Life magazine (see User: FSR for one of them).
 He was a contributor to the Chicago Chess Blog, http://chicagochess.blogspot.com.
-He is the editor and proofreader of the forthcoming book "Tournament Battle Plan: Optimize Your Chess Results!" by Daniel Gormally.
-He was the proofreader for the book "The Life and Games of Emory Tate, Chess Warrior" by Daaim Shabazz.
+He is the editor and proofreader of the book "Tournament Battle Plan: Optimize Your Chess Results!" by Daniel Gormally, and the proofreader of the book "The Life and Games of Emory Tate, Chess Warrior" by Daaim Shabazz.

 Game ResultMoves YearEvent/LocaleOpening